dorgonman/HorizonUIPluginDemo/.jenkins/README.md

 The following steps are required before the first run:

 1. **Global Pipeline Library**: Configure `jenkins-unreal-pipeline-library` as a Global Trusted Pipeline Library in **Manage Jenkins** → **Configure System**.
-2. **Win64 Agent**: Set up Windows Unreal build agents with labels such as `windows unreal ugs deploy gpu`.
+2. **Win64 Agent**: Set up Windows Unreal build agents with labels such as `windows unreal autosdk ugs deploy gpu`.
 3. **Required Plugins**: Ensure the following plugins are installed:
    - `pipeline`
    - `junit`